Xcel2k/CupidOverflow/README.md

 <h2>About the author</h2>

 <br>
-Hello everyone!
-I'm glad you made it this far.
-My name's Muhammad Osama, Xcel is my gaming name and i'm an ex-professional of Counter-Strike and Counter-Strike Global Offensive for my country, Pakistan.
+Hello, everyone!
+I'm glad you made it this far, because this means that there's a chance that you might get to know something about me as most people, such as myself, like to only skim over the readme's about the author and/or the motivation section(s) and quite frankly the feeling of knowing that I poured my heart and soul into this project yet some people might skip this part without even a second thought is a very humbling and gratifying experience to say the least. <br> Anyways.<br>My name's Muhammad Osama, Xcel is my gaming name and i'm an ex-professional of Counter-Strike and Counter-Strike Global Offensive for my country, Pakistan.
 I'm also a hobbyist photographer and I love nothing more than to just sit on the rooftop, watching the moon illuminate whatever is in its wake.
 What do the cool kids call it?
 Selenophile?
-I could never get this word right tbh since I always just write selena gomez instead 🥰
+I could never get this word right tbh since I always end up writing Selena instead 🥰
 <br>
 I want to thank https://github.com/desphixs for the amazing youtube tutorial that helped me get this Website up and running (at least on my localhost) 😜
 <br>